+Even at only 80 minutes long, this journey is tiresome, laughable, and confusing.
 Journey to the Center of the Earth bears little resemblance to the Jules Verne book on which it's supposedly based.
 Instead, the film is actually a sequel to the forgettable Kathy Ireland film, Alien In LA.
 Poorly acted and featuring a ridiculous plot with a blink-and-you'll-miss-it conclusion, the film might have some appeal to younger viewers, but it will certainly have their parents' eyes rolling.

-|Cast:||Debra Monk, Emo Philips, Kathy Ireland
+- Cast: Debra Monk, Emo Philips, Kathy Ireland

 - Director: Rusty Lemorande

 - Studio: Warner Home Video

 - Topics: Magic and Fantasy, Adventures, Book Characters

 - MPAA rating: PG